-The Nisk Property is composed of one block totaling 144 claims covering an area of 7,465 ha for over 20 kilometers in length.
-The route du Nord from Chibougamau runs within the South border of the property.
-The property is also traversed in a NE direction by a Hydro-Québec power line and a road that heads North to the Eastmain River and further to the La Grande River areas.
+The Nisk property is composed of one block totaling 144 claims covering an area of 7,465 hectares and a length of over 20 kilometres.
+The Route du Nord from Chibougamau runs inside the south border of the property.
+The property is also traversed in a NE direction by a Hydro-Québec power line and a road that heads north to the Eastmain River and beyond to the La Grande River area.

 The Lac des Montagnes volcano-sedimentary formation crosses the property in a NE direction.
 The geology covered by the property is mainly composed of biotite, sillimanite, staurotide and garnet-bearing gneisses and granites, pegmatites, amphibolites and ultramafic intrusive rocks.
 Geophysical surveys show the signature and extent of ultramafic intrusions, some of which have been historically confirmed by drilling.
-The North of the Lac des Montagnes formation is mainly composed by orthogneisses intruded by granites, while the South area of this formation is composed principally of paragneisses, also intruded by granites.
+The north part of the Lac des Montagnes formation is mainly composed by orthogneisses intruded by granites, while the south is composed principally of paragneisses, also intruded by granites.

 The property is currently known for its magmatic nickel-copper sulphide deposits associated with ultramafic intrusion potential.
-It notably holds the Nisk-1 Ni-Cu-PGE deposit.
+It notably hosts the Nisk-1 Ni-Cu-PGE deposit.